• Skip to primary navigation

 Cranberry Soda Bread

-Enjoy Irish Soda Bread recipes?
+Enjoy Irish Soda Bread?
 If so, you are in for a treat!
-My Cranberry Soda Bread is a festive twist on the original and is perfect for Thanksgiving, Christmas, holiday entertaining or simply with tea.
+My Cranberry Soda Bread recipe is a festive twist on the original and is perfect for Thanksgiving, Christmas, holiday entertaining or simply with tea.

 Not only did this work BUT bay is it gorgeous AND delicious!
 So festive and everyone who has had this cranberry soda bread is smitten with it!